Breinich/BenchmarkingPortal/FutureFeatures.md

   if they are not running >> this is needed for the case that the server is restarted

 Results
-- [ ] 1 | Downloading the results properly
+- [X] 1 | Downloading the results properly

 UX
 - [ ] 1 | Redesign UI, reomve useless components
   - Remove Progress column
   - Remove non-functional buttons
-  - Remove the absolut part of the set file's path
+  - Remove the absolut part of the set file's path on Home and Finished pages
   - Create a window width dependant design for the start benchmark modal
   - Move priority button's place to the end of the row
   - Finished header alignment